repo-helper/whey/doc-source/configuration.rst

 	The graphical application scripts provided by the project.

-	The keys are the names of the scripts and the values are the object references in the form ``module.submodule:object``.
+	The keys are the names of the scripts, and the values are the object references in the form ``module.submodule:object``.

 	See the `entry point specification`_ for more details.